 Plant Spacing in Hydroponics

 I’ve got to tell you all, I’m ecstatic when I get messages from Epic Gardening readers.
 I LOVE opening up Gmail during a break from business and seeing urban gardening questions come in, so you better believe I was excited when a reader hit me up and asked a great question about plant spacing.
-She’s setting up a small hydroponic herb build and wanted to know how she should space her plants.
+She’s setting up a small hydroponic herb garden build and wanted to know how she should space her plants.

 Replacing Soil With Hydroponics